Genxster1998/XPS9350-macOS/README.md

 All Clover hotpatches are included in source DSL format in the DSDT folder.
 If required the script `--compile-dsdt` option can be used to compile any changes to the DSL files into `./CLOVER/ACPI/patched`.

+Copy `CLOVER` folder to your EFI partition to install/boot Mac OS before you do something further.

+After boot into installed Mac OS, use `tools/Clover Configurator.app` to tweak clover settings.

+* Generate suitable SMBIOS **(ProductName: MacBookPro13,2)**
+* If you have QHD+ screen, in `Boot Graphics` section, set `EFILoginHiDPI` to `1` and `UIScale` to `2` for correct boot logo size.

+## WLAN/Bluetooth

+Install `BrcmFirmwareRepo.kext` and `BrcmPatchRAM2.kext` to `/Library/Extensions/` to fix DW1830/DW1560 bluetooth support. (find them in `kexts/Library-Extensions/`).

+`tools/KCPM Utility Pro.app` can be used to accomplish this task.

-## AppleHDA
+## Audio

-In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9350, AppleALC is included with layout-id `13`.
+In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9350, AppleALC is already included with layout-id `13`.

-Alternatively, a custom AppleHDA injector can be used.
+<del>Alternatively, a custom AppleHDA injector can be used.
-The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions`.
+The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions`</del>.(not tested)

-For combo jack support and startup/wakeup fix run `kexts/ComboJack_Installer/install.sh`
+Run `kexts/ComboJack_Installer/install.sh` to install a daemon that fixes several audio issues including headset support.

 ## USB

-It is a known issue that usb disks ejected unexpectedly upon sleep/wake, run `kexts/syscl-USBFix/install.sh` to install a daemon that safely unmount usb disks before sleep and remount after wake.
+It is a known bug that usb disks get ejected unexpectedly upon sleep/wake, run `kexts/syscl-USBFix/install.sh` to install a daemon that safely unmount usb disks before sleep and remount after wake.

-Type-c hotplug works, but when you want to put the laptop asleep/awake, detach type-c device, or the type-c port will become invalid.
+If you need type-c hotplug, replace `CLOVER/ACPI/patched/SSDT-XHC.aml` with `DSDT-backup/SSDT-XHC-alt/SSDT-XHC.aml`, but it has limitations: when you want to put the laptop asleep/awake, detach type-c device, or the type-c port will become invalid, even so sometimes system failed to wake up due to type-c controller (not always, can't figure out why).

-## Display Profiles
+## Thunderbolt

-Display profiles for the Sharp LQ133Z1 display (Dell XPS 9350 QHD+) are included in the displays folder.

-Profiles can be installed by copying them into `/Users/<username>/Library/ColorSync/Profiles` folder, additionally the macOS built-in `ColorSync` utility can be used to inspect the profiles.

-Profiles are configured on a per display basis in the `System Preferences` -> `Display` preferences menu.
+It should work, although there is probably no hotplug/sleep support.

 ## CPU Profile